openmpf/openmpf.github.io/docs/docs/CPP-Streaming-Component-API.md

 **Detection Component Interface**

-* [`MPFStreamingDetectionComponent`](#openmpf-detection-component-api) - Abstract class that should be extended by all OpenMPF detection components.
+* [`MPFStreamingDetectionComponent`](#openmpf-detection-component-api) - Abstract class that should be extended by all OpenMPF C++ detection components that perform stream processing.

 **Inputs**